 - One HR professional suggested (perhaps tongue in cheek) that the technique should be used when people first come to work with the question being “Are you having a bad day?”
 If people answer “Yes” this HR pro would say “Don’t even bother to come in.”

 - The most important tool in people management is dialogue.
 We need effective ways to spark that dialogue.
 Usually the only thing needed to spark an effective dialogue is a simple question and a caring manager.

 Let’s not lose sight of the power of simplicity.

 David Creelman is CEO of Creelman Research.
-While his not at the HR Tech conference in Las Vegas, his main interest is helping HR leaders and CFOs better measure and report on human capital to the CEO, Board and financial markets.
-He does writing, research and speaking on the most critical issues in human capital management.
+While he’s not at the HR Tech conference in Las Vegas, his main interest is helping HR leaders and CFOs better measure and report on human capital to the CEO, Board, and financial markets.
+He does writing, research, and speaking on the most critical issues in human capital management.